mongodb/mongo-efcore-provider/README.md

 - AutoTransactional `SaveChanges` & `SaveChangesAsync` - all changes committed or rolled-back together
 - `CamelCaseElementNameConvention` for helping map Pascal-cased C# properties to came-cased BSON elements
 - Type discriminators including `OfType<T>` and `Where(e => e is T)`
+- EF shadow properties

 ## Limitations

 A number of Entity Framework Core features are not currently supported but planned for future release.
 If you require use of these facilities in the mean-time consider using the existing [MongoDB C# Driver's](https://github.com/mongodb/mongo-csharp-driver) LINQ provider which supports them.

-### Planned for upcoming releases
+### Considering for upcoming releases

 - Select projections with client-side operations
 - Sum, Average, Min, Max etc. support at top level

-### Not supported but considering for future releases

 - ExecuteUpdate & ExecuteDelete
 - Binary/byte array properties
-- Additional CLR types (DateOnly, TimeOnly etc).
-- EF shadow properties
 - GroupBy operations
 - Relationships between entities
 - Includes/joins